FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 * Dong, Xu, Luis Castro, and Nazrul Shaikh.
 ‘Fastnet: An R Package for Fast Simulation and Analysis of Large-Scale Social Networks’.
 Journal of Statistical Software 96 (5 December 2020): 1–23. https://doi.org/10.18637/jss.v096.i07.

+* Hoff, Peter D. ‘Multiplicative Latent Factor Models for Description and Prediction of Social Networks’.
+Computational and Mathematical Organization Theory 15, no. 4 (December 2009): 261–72. https://doi.org/10.1007/s10588-008-9040-4.

 * Lazega, Emmanuel, and Tom A.B.
 Snijders, eds.
 Multilevel Network Analysis for the Social Sciences.
 Cham: Springer International Publishing, 2016. https://doi.org/10.1007/978-3-319-24520-1.

+* Leydesdorff, Loet, and Han Woo Park.
+‘Full and Fractional Counting in Bibliometric Networks’.
+Journal of Informetrics 11, no. 1 (February 2017): 117–20. https://doi.org/10.1016/j.joi.2016.11.007.

 * Martin, Evan A., and A. Fu.
 ‘Approximate Bayesian Inference of Directed Acyclic Graphs in Biology with Flexible Priors on Edge States’, 2019. https://arxiv.org/abs/1909.10678.